What is IATA BSP or ARC? overview of BSP as well as ARC for settlement in the USA for Airlines and Agents

 In conclusion, the Billing and Settlement Plan (BSP) offers a robust framework for managing the sales and ticketing operations between airlines and travel agents.
 By enhancing operational efficiency, reducing costs, and improving financial control, BSP not only supports the business objectives of airlines and agents but also contributes to the overall health of the aviation industry.

-What would happen if there was no BSP?
+What would happen if there was no BSP and/or ARC?

 Without the Billing and Settlement Plan (BSP), the airline and travel agency sectors would face significant challenges in managing their interactions and financial transactions.
 Here’s a look at the potential impacts of not having BSP in place: